Transfer of equity process

 Submitting documents to the Land Registry

 For leasehold properties, there might be additional requirements.
 Some lease agreements require notifying the landlord or management company of the ownership change.
-In such cases, it's advisable to consult with the solicitor to ensure all necessary steps are taken.
+In such cases, consult with the solicitor to ensure all necessary steps are taken.

 Ensuring compliance with all legal obligations